shakebugs/shake-docs/docs/android/configuration-and-data/new-ticket-screen-elements.md

 />
 </table>

-Your users describe their ticket here.
+Your users describe their tickets here.
 This is a mandatory element and can't be hidden.

 Here's a tip that quality assurance teams often find helpful.
-If *#some #hashtags* are added anywhere in the description, thet will automatically become <span class="tag-button pink-tag-button">tags</span> on your [Shake dashboard](https://app.shakebugs.com/).
+If *#some #hashtags* are added anywhere in the description, they will automatically become <span class="tag-button pink-tag-button">tags</span> on your [Shake dashboard](https://app.shakebugs.com/).

 ## Email field